pryoritymusic/webpagetest-blog/src/posts/understanding-the-new-cumulative-layout-shift.md

 });
 ```

 That snippet will now tell WebPageTest to run that code, returning the maximum window score as a custom metric called `newCLS`.
-You can submit this via the API using the `custom` parameter, or you can drop it into placed in the "Custom" tab on [WebPageTest.org](http://webpagetest.org) if you want to run the tests manually.
+You can submit this via the API using the `custom` parameter, or you can drop it into place in the "Custom" tab on [WebPageTest.org](http://webpagetest.org) if you want to run the tests manually.

 ## Exploring a Few Examples